 The import documentation should clearly indicate the following:

-- confirmation whether the product is subject to SIMA duties
+- Confirmation whether the product is subject to anti-dumping duties

 - Canadian importer's name and address (if different from the customer)